ServiceStack/servicestack.net/MyApp/_posts/2026-08-17_go-rust-ruby-zig-typed-apis.md

 Traditional SDK development multiplies work.
 Every API change must be reflected in documentation, models and client code for each platform.
 Generated SDKs can reduce that work, but often introduce large toolchains, verbose output and clients that feel foreign to the language using them.

 Add ServiceStack Reference takes a lighter approach.
-It reads the rich metadata already published by your ServiceStack App and generates a single source file containing native DTOs tailored to the target language:
+It reads the rich metadata already published by your ServiceStack App and generates a single source file containing native DTOs tailored to the target language.

-<shell-command class="mb-2">npx get-dtos go https://api.example.com</shell-command>
-<shell-command class="mb-2">npx get-dtos rust https://api.example.com</shell-command>
-<shell-command class="mb-2">npx get-dtos ruby https://api.example.com</shell-command>
-<shell-command class="mb-2">npx get-dtos zig https://api.example.com</shell-command>
+Two steps in any language - add the client, then generate the DTOs:

+<dto-quick-start class="-ml-[25%] w-6xl" selected="go"></dto-quick-start>

 Run the same command whenever the API changes.
 New APIs and fields appear in the generated DTOs; removed or changed members become visible to the language's own compiler, type checker or development tools.